docsifyjs/docsify/docs/themes.md

 - [**Core Themes:**](#core) A complete collection of CSS rules that style all Docsify site elements (cover, navbar, sidebar, markdown content, etc.).
 A core theme is required to render a Docsify site.
 Core themes do not require by may be used with other themes or add-ons.
 - [**Theme Add-ons:**](#add-ons) A partial collection of CSS rules used to customize a core theme using [theme properties](#theme-property) values and/or style declarations.
 Add-ons require the use of a core theme and can often (but not always) be used with other add-ons.

-Separating the "core" styles needed to render a Docsify site from the "add-on" styles typically associated with theming provides several important benefits.
-For site administrators, the ability to use the official "core" theme with multiple official and community add-ons provides both stability and flexibility.
+?> Separating the "core" styles needed to render a Docsify site from the "add-on" styles typically associated with theming provides several important benefits.
+For site administrators, the ability to use the official "core" theme with multiple add-ons provides both stability and flexibility.
 For Docsify maintainers and community contributors, the separation simplifies and expedites maintenance and the delivery of new customizations with significantly less code.

 ## Core

-The official Docsify core theme contains styles and default [theme property](#theme-properties) values needed to render a Docsify site.
-It can serve as a minimalist theme on its own or as a starting point for use with [add-ons](#add-ons) or [customization](#customization).
+Docsify offers one "core" theme.
+This theme contains styles and [theme properties](#theme-properties) needed to render a Docsify site.
+The core theme can serve as a minimalist theme on its own, enhanced using [add-ons](#add-ons), or as a starting point for [customization](#customization).

 <label>
   <input class="toggle" type="checkbox" checked disabled>
-  Preview Core (Locked)
+  Preview Core (Required)
 </label>

 <!-- prettier-ignore -->